Ianfeather/ianfeather.co.uk/src/site/posts/web-fonts-and-the-critical-path.md

 [https://bugs.webkit.org/show_bug.cgi?id=25207](https://bugs.webkit.org/show_bug.cgi?id=25207) ~ 2009
 [https://code.google.com/p/chromium/issues/detail?id=235303](https://code.google.com/p/chromium/issues/detail?id=235303) ~ 2013

 This may say more about the challenge than it does about priorities.
-There simply isn't a correct answer that will satisfy all users: invisible text is considered a feature and a bug to many.
+There  isn't a correct answer that will satisfy all users: invisible text is considered a feature and a bug to many.

 ## Alright I get it, but I still want to have fonts on my site.